SD2E/api-user-guide/docs/advanced_job.md

 is lost.
 (Note: If `archive` is set to `true`, the job output will be downloaded automatically to: `~/tacc-work/username/archive/jobs/job-<job-number>`).

-If all goes well in the first job, the output sequence file will be visible by the `jobs-output-list` command.
-Ths file is called `filtered.fastq.gz`.
-To pipe that file into the next step of the pipeline (quality control check with `FastQC`), simply point directly to that file via the Agave jobs API:
+If all goes well in the first job, the output sequence file(s) will be visible by the `jobs-output-list` command.
+One of the filtered files is located in the top directory and is called `4311028_S61_R1_001_rna_free_reads.fastq`.
+To pipe that file into the next step of the pipeline (quality control check with `FastQC`), simply point directly to that file via the Agave jobs API and the job ID of the `SortMeRNA` job:

 ```
 # Create a job template file for step 2: